mayowaolatunji/Security-Research-Documentation---Portfolio/10-12-2024 puppyRaffleFindings.md

 **Recommended Mitigation:** Recommendations include;
 - Consider allowing duplicates.
 Here, users can create unique wallets and enter the raffle multiple times.

 - Consider using mapping to check for duplicates.
-This would allow constant time lookup of whether a user has already entered.
+This would allow a constant-time lookup of whether a user has already entered.

 ### [M-2] Smart Contract wallet raffle winners without a receive or a fallback will block the start of a new contest.